Best Camping Tent of 2020

 Be sure to check out the floor plan images with each tent, in case you need specific sleeping arrangements or patterns.
 Most of these tents say they sleep six, but that is six packed in like sardines.
 If you use a roomy sleeping bag or a good-sized air mattress, you can usually only sleep four adults comfortably in a "six-person" tent.

 When we consider the weather resistance of each model, we look at more than if these tents will keep us dry in the rain.
 Cold, wind, and even snow happen too.
-We know that not every weekend turns out bluebird and balmy and you'd rather be cozy and protected than shivering and miserable.
+We know that not every weekend turns out bluebird and balmy, and you'd rather be cozy and protected than shivering and miserable.
 People go outside in all types of weather, and you often need a tent that can keep up the "Happy Camper" experience, no matter what.
-Thus, weather resistance was worth 25% of the overall score of each tent.

 The Wawona scored the highest here due to its aerodynamic design, solid guy lines, and burly poles.
 It also has the best and biggest vestibule for hanging out and cooking during storms.
 On the opposite end of the spectrum, the Coleman Sundome crushed the competition when it came to keeping cool in the hot summer sun.